JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

 ## What's next?

-Now it's time to [create your first cross-platform mobile application](multiplatform-mobile-create-first-app.md).
+Once the setup is ready,you can move on and [create your first cross-platform mobile application](multiplatform-mobile-create-first-app.md).